eduNEXT/drydock/README.rst

         git+https://github.com/edunext/drydock@v15.x.x#egg=drydock==15.x.x

-2. In the `config.yml` file, include the variables that activate the initialization jobs and the post-migration jobs:
+2. In the `config.yml` file, include variables that activate the initialization jobs and post-migration jobs:

     .. code:: yaml

         DRYDOCK_INIT_JOBS: True
-        DRYDOCK_MIGRATE_FROM: 13
+        DRYDOCK_MIGRATE_FROM: <MAJOR_OF_TUTOR_VERSION>

    Set `DRYDOCK_MIGRATE_FROM` to 13 for migrating from **Maple** or 14 for migrating from **Nutmeg**.

     .. note::

-        About inicialization jobs:
+        Regarding initialization jobs:

-        Starting with DryDock version 15.8.0, a mechanism was introduced that automates the inclusion and execution of initialization jobs for both Tutor and plugins, ensuring the correct order of execution.
+        Since DryDock version 15.8.1, a mechanism was introduced to automate the inclusion of initialization jobs for both Tutor and Tutor Plugins, ensuring correct execution order.
-        This approach eliminates the need to manually define such initialization jobs.
-Now, jobs are automatically generated, covering both Tutor jobs and those involving plugins installed on the system.
+        This eliminates the need for manual definition of such jobs.

 3. Create the manifest configuration run: